Grace Giving

 23 since you have been born again, not of perishable seed but of imperishable, through the living and abiding word of God; 24 for "All flesh is like grass and all its glory like the flower of grass.
 The grass withers, and the flower falls, 25 but the word of the Lord remains forever."
 And this word is the good news that was preached to you.
 (1 Peter 1:23-25)

-Sitting in math class is not how you learn math.
-When I hear people say they didn’t learn anything from going to school I always like to ask them if they took notes in class, worked hard on their homework and class projects, and took legitimate time to study their textbooks on their own.
-Most of the time the answer is no from those who claim they didn’t learn anything in school!
+When I hear people say they didn’t learn anything from going to school, I like to ask them if they took notes in class, worked hard on their homework and class projects, and took legitimate time to study their textbooks.Attending a math class is not how you learn math; a disciplined commitment to learn math while attending the math class is.
+Therefore, I have found that most of the time, when people tell me they didn’t learn anything in class, it has nothing to do with the school or the teacher of the class, and everything to do with themselves!

 3 Go your way; behold, I am sending you out as lambs in the midst of wolves.
 4 Carry no moneybag, no knapsack, no sandals, and greet no one on the road.
 5 Whatever house you enter, first say, 'Peace be to this house!'
 6 And if a son of peace is there, your peace will rest upon him.
 But if not, it will return to you.
 7 And remain in the same house, eating and drinking what they provide, for the laborer deserves his wages.
 Do not go from house to house.
 (Luke 10:3-7)

-Note: The apostles were not to take anything with them meaning those whom they were teaching were responsible to provide everything for them.
+Note: The apostles were not to take anything with them, meaning that those they were teaching were responsible for providing everything for them.
 This was a temporary relationship as they preached in that specific town, but it still demonstrates the liberality of support and the ethic behind it.

 7 Who serves as a soldier at his own expense?
 Who plants a vineyard without eating any of its fruit?
 Or who tends a flock without getting some of the milk?
 8 Do I say these things on human authority?
 Does not the Law say the same?
 9 For it is written in the Law of Moses, "You shall not muzzle an ox when it treads out the grain."
 Is it for oxen that God is concerned?
 10 Does he not speak entirely for our sake?
 It was written for our sake, because the plowman should plow in hope and the thresher thresh in hope of sharing in the crop.
 11 If we have sown spiritual things among you, is it too much if we reap material things from you?
 12 If others share this rightful claim on you, do not we even more?
 Nevertheless, we have not made use of this right, but we endure anything rather than put an obstacle in the way of the gospel of Christ.
 13 Do you not know that those who are employed in the temple service get their food from the temple, and those who serve at the altar share in the sacrificial offerings?
 14 In the same way, the Lord commanded that those who proclaim the gospel should get their living by the gospel.
 (1 Corinthians 9:7-14)